Workers’ Memorial Day - April 28th VIDEO Highlights video of the 2023 Workers’ Memorial Day commemoration event

 statistics by any standards.

-Colleagues from Congress, Ibec, the Health and Safety Authority and Construction Industry Federation come together each year to mark the occasion with a programme of joint awareness raising initiatives.
+Colleagues from Congress, Ibec, the Health and Safety Authority, Construction Industry Federation and National Irish Safety Organisation come together each year to mark the occasion with a programme of joint awareness raising initiatives.
 To mark the day there are a range of initiatives that your organisation should consider including:

 Get involved by using the national Workers’ Memorial Day Ireland logo on your website, social media presence, presentations, email signatures, displays and in offices and workplaces In-house training sessions or a toolbox talk Website/Social Media/Newsletter content Guest speaker presentation to your staff Press release to your local/national media marking your event / the day Use #WorkersMemorialDay on all social media activity and tag @TheHSA so that we can share your content